ANKRITIS/cinematch/README.md

 # 🎬 CineMatch

-CineMatch is a smart, user-friendly movie recommendation web app built using React.
-It helps users discover trending movies based on genres, moods, and custom search queries using real-time data from the TMDB API.
+**CineMatch is a smart, user-friendly movie recommendation web app built with React and powered by a FastAPI + Python machine learning backend.
----
+It helps users discover movies in multiple ways — by genre, mood, search, or personalized recommendations generated from the MovieLens dataset — all enriched with real-time data from the TMDB API.**

 ## 🌟 What CineMatch Does